Understanding Relapse: Navigating the Journey of Addiction Recovery

-Addiction is often considered a lack of willpower or a moral issue.
-And relapse is considered a failure.
+Addiction, which encompasses any substance use disorder, is often misconstrued as a lack of willpower or a moral failing.
 A person who has been sober for years is may be deemed a failure after a single instance of drinking alcohol or using drugs.
-The truth is that addiction to drugs and alcohol is a chronic disease like diabetes and cancer.
-Addiction can be treated, it can go into remission, and it can relapse.
-The relapse of cancer is never considered a failure of the patient.
-Similarly, a relapse of addiction does not represent a failure, but rather a symptom of chronic illness and an opportunity to learn.
+The truth is that any addiction, where substance use disorders and substance abuse happens, is a chronic disease akin to diabetes and cancer.
+Like other chronic conditions, addiction can be managed with relapse prevention strategies and support groups, and may enter remission, but is susceptible to relapse.
+Just as the relapse of cancer is never seen as a patient’s failure, a relapse in addiction should not be deemed a failure but rather a symptom of a chronic condition and an opportunity to learn.

 Addiction is a Chronic Disease

-Research has shown that addiction is a complex, chronic disease of the human brain manifested by compulsive use of harmful substances despite negative consequences.
+Research has shown that addiction is a complex, chronic disease of the human brain manifested by compulsive use of harmful substances like opioids, despite negative emotions and consequences.
 To understand relapses, it’s important to first learn how and why a person becomes addicted to drugs.

 The human brain is a 3-pound mass of tissue that controls all activity, from basic functions like breathing and eating to experiences and behaviors that make us who we are.
 Drugs and alcohol interfere with the normal functioning of the brain.
 Some drugs alter the processing of signals or mimic natural neurotransmitters in the body.
 Drugs produce euphoria by creating a surge of chemicals that affect the brain’s reward circuit.
-These bursts of feel-good chemicals are much greater than the normal amount of chemicals produced by enjoyable activities like listening to music or interacting with friends.
+These bursts of feel-good chemicals are significantly more intense than those produced by enjoyable activities like listening to music or socializing, reinforcing drug-seeking behavior.

 Relapse is Common

-If you are in addiction treatment and have suffered a relapse, it can feel like the end of the road.
+If you are already in treatment programs for addiction and have experienced a relapse, it might seem like the journey has come to a stop.
 But this could not be further from the truth.
 Addiction relapse is more common than you think.
-According to the National Institute on Drug Abuse (NIDA), 40 to 60% of individuals trying to get sober experience at least one relapse after completing treatment.
+According to the National Institute on Drug Abuse (NIDA), 40 to 60% of individuals in the recovery process from substance use disorders experience at least one relapse after completing treatment, often influenced by underlying mental health issues that complicate addiction recovery.
 This relapse rate is no different from other chronic illnesses like diabetes which return in 30-50% of patients after treatment.

 Causes of Relapse

-The most common reason for an addict to return to drug use is a cue or trigger.
+The most common causes for why an addict would to relapse and return to drug use is usually a cue or trigger, seconded by isolating behaviors that cut them off from support and coping mechanisms.
 This could mean returning to a place where they once obtained drugs, seeing drug-related paraphernalia, or hanging out with people who were prior drug-use buddies.
 These triggers serve as reminders of the pleasurable feelings associated with drug use.

 It is not a failure of the recovering addict.
 Brain imaging has revealed that drugs cause structural damage to the brain.
 The connections linking drug use and pleasurable feelings become hardwired in the brain.
 That’s why addicts can react very strongly to triggers associated with prior drug abuse.